sjjsy/neronet/doc/user_guide.rst

 After specifying your initial cluster setup fill in your personal information and preferences.

-**2. Personal Information and preferences:**
+**3. Setting up personal Information and preferences:**

-Open the file preferences.yaml and fill in your name, email and default cluster using the following format.
+Open the file neronet/preferences.yaml and fill in your name, email and default cluster using the following format.

 *Example:*
 ::